 Open Sky Wilderness Therapy inspires people to learn and live in a way that honors values and strengthens relationships.
-Field guides at Open Sky work with adolescent and young adult students in a wilderness setting to provide therapeutically rich environments in which students may thrive.
+Field guides at Open Sky work with adolescent and young adult students in a wilderness setting to provide therapeutically rich environments in which students grow and thrive.
 We seek guides who are passionate about learning and growing in this work.
 Open Sky operates 365 days per year.

 Field Guide Job Duties